Iceberg Storage¶

 Partitioning Strategy¶

-Partitioning is optimized for expected query patterns:
+Partitioning is set for expected query patterns:

 | Table | Partition Columns | Rationale |